Akhlaque03/Food-Delivery-Time-Prediction/README.md

 8. LightGBM Regressor
 9. CatBoost Regressor

-The baseline models were evaluated using:
+The models were evaluated using:

 * R² Score
 * MAE